Please support std::wstring in exiv2 path access

 Good point.
 I'll investigate.
 I've reset this issue to 50% done/assigned and I'll take care of the CMake implications.
 If Donny or Thomas wish to say anything about this, I'll be happy to help.

-#6 Updated by Markus Diem about 4 years ago
+#6 Updated by Markus Diem over 4 years ago

 we had the same issue. the problem is that we had to set C/C++ > Language > Treat WChar_t As Built in Type to No (/Zc:wchar_t-) in order to get functions such as QString::toStdWString(). in your default solution it is set to Yes (/Zc:wchar_t).
 So if it is set to No (/Zc:wchar_t-) in the default exiv2.sln this issue is solved.
 It would be nice if you could mention this somewhere in the API for other Qt users.